Published on the Feminine Collective

 Stiffening, my six-foot body cracks against the shower door that night.

 Cubes of blunt glass explode.
 I am bare, crooked.
 Fetal once again.
-Read full poem…
+Read entire poem…

 Photo credit: John Towner